cnvogelg/plipbox/doc/src/firmware.md

     resent to the Amiga if the arbitration on the PLIP was lost.
 The default is 0 i.e. packet is dropped.

+  - **fe <n>**: Toggle filtering of incoming packets on Ethernet port.
+If the filter is enabled then IP multicast and unknown broadcast packets are removed.
+This increases the performance of plipbox as unwanted packets are not transferred via PLIP.

+  - **fp <n>**: Toggle filtering of incoming packets on PLIP port.
+If this filter is enabled then unknown packets sent from the Amiga are silently dropped.

 #### Statistics

   - **sd**: Dump the statistics information.
 The plipbox records a number of